 Emmett Fludd is a professor of archeology at a small college in the South.
 For thirty years he has held the truth about his past from his family and himself.
 But when his past comes back to confront him, he is forced out of his silence and will discover what his quiet has cost himself and his family.

 PALMETTO (4W, 4M)

 A play within a play containing three intertwined storylines of both time and structure: A prominent and influential theatre company that has made its mark in the world by doing plays by writers of color chooses to do an exciting new play about the Underground Railroad only to learn that the playwright is not who they thought she was.
 A young couple, runaway slaves, struggle their way north to Canada and discover what freedom really means to each other.
-A young boy, born into slavery, posses an art unlike any other and, who with his art, takes a journey that lifts him above his tortured bondage.
+A young boy, born into slavery, posses an art unlike any other and, with his art, takes a journey that lifts him above his tortured bondage.

 Cougar (2W, 1M)

 A woman of a certain age arrives at a bar to meet up with her college love but what she finds instead surprises not only her but everyone else, including the broad at the bar.
-A young man tracks down the love of his father’s life and works to make her his surprising not only her but also the broad at the bar.

-Popping Your Skirt and Swimming (2W,1M)
+Popping Your Skirt And Swimming (2W,1M)

 A kayak paddle and broom are held as weapons of choice, and the outside sun is kept at bay.
 There's celery that has to be wrapped and beds that have to be moved.
 The neighbors are taking their house apart piece by piece, and Greg feels trapped inside with his mother and grandmother.
 He has more, a wife and child out there where there are teeth gnashing.
 Or does he?
 He has to find out, but how when everyone seems in lockdown, or are they?